gruntjs/grunt-cli/README.md

 # grunt-cli
-> Grunt's command line interface.
+> The grunt command line interface.

 Install this globally and you'll have access to the `grunt` command anywhere on your system.